AnyLogic

 Arrays

-Array type is composed of the element type followed by square brackets, e.g. int[], double[], String[], Agent[].
+The Array type is composed of the element type followed by square brackets, for example, int[], double[], String[], Agent[].
 The size of the array is not a part of its type.
-Allocation of the actual storage space (memory) for the array elements is done by the expression new int[100], and this is where the size is defined.
+The allocation of the actual storage space (memory) for the array elements is done by the expression new int[100], and this is where the size is defined.
 Note that unless you initialize the array with the allocated storage, it will be equal to null, and you will not be able to access its elements.

 A graphical declaration of the same array of 100 integers will look like the Figure.
 You should use a Variable or Parameter object, choose Other for Type and enter the array type in the field on the right.

-Do not be confused by the checkbox Array in the properties of Parameter: that checkbox sets the type of parameter to System Dynamics HyperArray and not to Java array.
+Do not be confused by the checkbox Array in the properties of the Parameter element: that checkbox sets the type of parameter to the System Dynamics HyperArray and not to a Java array.

 Array variable declared graphically

-All elements of the array initialized that way will be set to 0 (for numeric element type), false for boolean type and null for all classes including String.
+All elements of the array initialized in this way will be set to 0 (for numeric element type), false for boolean type and null for all classes including String.
 Another option is to explicitly provide initial values for all array elements.
 The syntax is the following:

-The size of the array is then defined by the number of expressions in braces.
-To obtain the size of an existing array you should write <array name>.length, for example:
+The size of the array is then defined by the number of expressions in the braces.
+To obtain the size of an existing array, you should write <array name>.length, for example:

 intarray.length